 Road 10 to block vehicular movement.
 I repeat: If you visit, take

 only photographs, and do not disturb the ruins in any way.

 The ruins are largely unexcavated and consist of mounds of roughly shaped blocks of Bandelier Tuff.
 The site was occupied between 1400 and 1500 A.D. and briefly reoccupied in the early 1600s.

 The pueblo numbered about 400 persons at its peak, with some buildings having three levels.
-The valley here is underlain by El Cajete Pumice, which seems to have been favored by the Ancestral Pueblo People for its fertility and capacity to hold water.
+The valley here is underlain by El Cajete Pumice, which seems to have been favored by the Ancestral Puebloans for its fertility and capacity to hold water.
 The pumice is evident in the soil along the road.

 The area was probably wetter in the 15th century.
-There is abundant archeological evidence that the Ancestral Pueblo People abandoned many settlements in what are now quite dry areas of the Southwest at about this time and moved to the valleys of the Rio Grande and its major tributaries, where their descendants live today.
+There is abundant archeological evidence that the Ancestral Puebloans abandoned many settlements in what are now quite dry areas of the Southwest at about this time and moved to the valleys of the Rio Grande and its major tributaries, where their descendants live today.

 Tsankawi is the site of another large unexcavated ruin.

 There are a number of archaeological sites around the world that have been left deliberately unexcavated like this.
 In some cases, it is out of respect for the feelings of identifiable descendants of the peoples of the ruins who are leery of having their ancestors’ ancient homes poked around.
 But in other cases, it is because the ruins are typical of a culture that has already been much studied, and are being left unexcavated against the day when better methods of excavation are invented.
 In the case of Tsanwaki, I suspect both reasons apply.